 - We DO NOT accept applications from former TCNJ Undergraduate Students who have graduated from TCNJ within two years of the start date of the training program (e.g. If the TCNJ CAPS Training program starts on August 2022, applicants must have graduated on or before August 2020.)
 Any student who has graduated less than two years from the TCNJ undergraduate program will not have their application considered.

 - Normal hours of operation for CAPS are 8:30 am to 4:30 pm, Monday through Friday.
 No evening hours are available.
 No weekend hours are available.

 - CAPS is closed during a winter break period of approximately 10-12 days from mid-December to early January.
 CAPS reopens on the first business day that follows New Year’s Day.
-TCNJ students, however, do not return to campus until the 3rd or 4th week of January.
+TCNJ students, however, do not return to campus until the 4th week of January.
 As such, client activity is very limited during this time.
 Client activity is also very limited during the fall and spring break periods.
 This may affect the accumulation of clinical hours required by your academic program.
 Trainees are expected to keep track of their required clinical hours.